 All of the Limudei Kodesh courses at TTI are designed to gives our students a full breadth of knowledge and understanding of Torah.
 Among the topics covered are Halacha, Mussar, Gemara B’iyun, Bekius, Chumash, Hashkafa, and the weekly Parsha.
 The curriculum is taught at various levels to accommodate the varied needs and capabilities of the students.
 Additionally, all students attend weekly mussar shmuezin focusing on character development, psychology, relationships and human nature, all based on Torah sources and texts, with practical applications for daily life.

 The General Studies curriculum at TTI is outstanding, uncompromising and very well respected by both parents and educators alike.
-The TTI administration, under the guidance of Mr. Fred Wagner, M.Ed, our Academic Dean, has assembled an exemplary staff of caring, experienced and motivated teachers who are dedicated to helping our young men achieve their academic goals.
+The TTI administration, under the guidance of Dr. Gerard Gindt, our Academic Dean, has assembled an exemplary staff of caring, experienced and motivated teachers who are dedicated to helping our young men achieve their academic goals.

-The comprehensive curriculum covers all required high school subjects with a minimum requirement of an “honors” level diploma by TEKS (Texas Essential Knowledge and Skills) standards.
+The comprehensive curriculum covers all required high school subjects with a minimum requirement of an “honors” level diploma by STAAR (State of Texas Assessments of Academic Readiness) standards.
 It is accredited by the Southern Association of Colleges and Schools (SACS/CASI), and received the highest possible ratings by the accreditation team.
 State-of-the-art computer and science labs complement the curriculum for hands on learning, and special attention is given to preparation for PSAT and SAT exams in both English and math.

 For TTI seniors, dual enrollment college credit courses are offered in conjunction with Richland Community College.
 This program enables qualified high school seniors to earn at least 12 college credits while completing their 4th year high school coursework.

 The TTI high school experience is greatly enhanced by extra curricular activities and programming, Varsity and JV Basketball teams, field trips, Shabbatonim and guest lectures.
 Our athletic program plays a particularly crucial role in the boys’ development from both a physical/health-related standpoint and an emotional/psychological one.
-The Yeshiva basketball teams play in the TCAF High School Varsity League and won the Division II Texas State Championship in 2006.
+The Yeshiva basketball teams play in a league with other local private high schools and won the Division II Texas State Championship in 2006.

 On many Motzai Shabbasos and Sunday afternoons, the Yeshiva provides scheduled trips and activities.
 These activities include bowling, ice skating, arcades and laser tag, attending rodeos, rock climbing, attending sporting events, and much more.
 TTI has two major shabbatonim during the course of the year, as well as monthly Rosh Chodesh Mesibos.
 These events are designed to create achdus, camaraderie, and friendship amongst the students themselves, and with the Rabbeim, and have proven to be a major highlight of the TTI experience.